JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 : [fast-serialization](https://github.com/RuedigerMoeller/fast-serialization) library was removed, please use `com.intellij.serialization.ObjectSerializer` instead.

 `java.org.java_websocket` package removed
-: [Java-WebSocket Library](https://github.com/TooTallNate/Java-WebSocket) was removed, bundle it with your plugin instead.
+: [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) library was removed, bundle it with your plugin instead.

 `com.intellij.ui.layout.Cell.invoke$default(Cell, JComponent, CCFlags[], int, GrowPolicy, String, int, Object)` method parameter type changed
 : Signature of this function has been seriously changed without possibility to keep the old function.
 Change invocations and overriding of that function according to new parameters and recompile the code.